 Orthokeratology Is Safe

-"Because there is concern about the safety and efficacy of orthokeratology, there are some myths associated with the process.
-During your appointment, your ophthalmologist can explain in more detail, but here are some common myths about safety information related to orthokeratology:"
+“Because there is concern about the safety and efficacy of orthokeratology, there are some myths associated with the process.
+During your appointment, your eye care doctor can explain in more detail, but here are some common myths about safety information related to orthokeratology:”

 - MYTH: Corneal tissue gets squished.
 For those who do not fully understand the orthokeratology process, it may be assumed that when the lenses are placed over the eyes to flatten the cornea, the epithelial cells of the cornea are pushed to the periphery, which may damage the eye.
 What actually occurs is that hydraulic forces beneath the contact lens, involving the eye’s natural fluids, help to reshape the cornea since the upper part over the pupil is thinner than the surrounding areas.
 Additionally, the reshaping is temporary.
 The cornea will return to its original shape if you stop wearing the lenses.

 - MYTH: Fittings are too complicated.
 Fitting your eyes for special contact lenses is simple, with a first-time success rate of 75 percent or higher.
 Diagnostic fitting using a wavefront device is the most accurate, creating a map of the surface of your eye, which will look like a topographical map of mountains.
 This allows for customized design.
 While the process may take longer than with traditional contact lenses, it is safe and effective.